emilyyiip/outages/README.md

 ## Framing a Prediction Problem

-Our prediction problem will be predicting outage duration using other columns in our dataset, which extends our project theme, and we suspect it can be predicted from other variables.
+Our prediction problem will be predicting outage duration using other columns in our dataset.
+We chose this problem since we suspect outage duration to be predictable from other variables, and it fits into our project theme.

 ## Baseline Model